• Skip to primary navigation

 Step Three:

-I then laid them out on the chalkboard so that everyone was connected properly.
-I cut some of the photos into ovals and backed some of them with white or cream paper.
-I had my photos printed at Costco and you can have them printed with a white border so that is what I did so the 4 x 6 photos are not matted on paper but printed with the border.
-I love the nice crisp white border.
-I also prefer to print my photos with a matte finish instead of glossy.
+Assemble your family tree.
+Lay out the photos on the chalkboard so that everyone is connected properly.
+Cut some of the photos into ovals and back them with white or cream paper.
+I prefer to print my photos with a matte finish instead of glossy.

 Step Four:

-I used a chalk pen to label my photos.
+Use a chalk pen to label the photos.
 I prefer the round tip chalk pen.
 Chalk pens are easier to work with than actual chalk.
 Be sure and check your pedigree chart for proper spelling.
 If you do make a mistake just use a damp cloth to erase the chalk pen.

 Family Tree Chalkboard